What is Data Extraction?

 Data extraction with Change Data Capture

 Incremental extraction is best done with Change Data Capture or CDC.
 If you need to extract data regularly from a transactional database that has frequent changes, Change Data Capture is the way to go.
 With CDC, only the data that has changed since the last data extraction is loaded to the data warehouse not the full refresh which is extremely time-consuming and taxing on resources.
 Change Data Capture enables access of near real-time data or on-time data warehousing.
 Change Data Capture is inherently more efficient since a much smaller volume of data needs to be extracted.
 However mechanisms to identify the recently modified data may be challenging to put in place, that’s where a data extraction tool like BryteFlow can help.
 It provides automated CDC replication so there is no coding involved and data extraction and replication is super-fast even from traditional legacy databases like SAP and Oracle.
+Change Data Capture Types and Automated CDC

 Automated Data Extraction with BryteFlow for Data Warehouse ETL

-- Zero impact on source
+- Zero impact on source Oracle vs Teradata (How to Migrate in 5 Easy Steps)

-- High performance: multi threaded configurable extraction and loading and provides the highest throughput in the market when compared with competitors
+- High performance: multi threaded configurable extraction and loading and provides the highest throughput in the market when compared with competitors BryteFlow as an alternative to Matillion and Fivetran for SQL Server to Snowflake Migration

-- Zero coding: for extraction, merging, masking or type 2 history
+- Zero coding: for extraction, merging, masking or type 2 history Automating Change Data Capture

 - Support for terabytes of data ingestion, both initial and incremental